mathewchamberlain/SignacX/README.md

 ### Learning from single cell data

-In Figure 4 of the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3), we demonstrated that we could train a model to recognize cell types in one single cell data set, and then use the model to classify cells in other data sets (allowing Signac to map cells or clusters from one single cell data set to another).
-Particularly, we identified CD56<sup>bright</sup> NK cells from CD56 and CD16 protein expression with CITE-seq data, and then identify similar cells in other single cell data sets, labeling them "CD56<sup>bright</sup> NK cells."
-[Here, we provide a vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-SPRING_Learning.html) for reproducing this analysis.
+In Figure 4 of the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3), we demonstrated that Signac mapped cell types from one single cell data set to another (i.e., we classified cell types by training a model with one single cell data set, and then use the model to identify similar cells in another data set).
+Particularly, we identified CD56<sup>bright</sup> NK cells with CD56 and CD16 protein expression using CITE-seq data, and then identify similar cells in other single cell data sets, labeling them "CD56<sup>bright</sup> NK cells."
+[Here, we provide a vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-SPRING_Learning.html) for reproducing this analysis, which can be used to map cell populations (or clusters of cells) from one data set to another.
 Note: the data used here were processed with SPRING prior to classification with Signac; those notebooks are available [here](https://github.com/mathewchamberlain/SPRING_dev/).

 <!-- BENCHMARKING -->
 ## Benchmarking

-Although there are many automatic cell type annotation methods available, surprisingly they have not been validated with flow cytometry or CITE-seq empirical data.
-Furthermore, [in a benchmarking study](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1795-z), all methods performed poorly in inter-dataset classification (i.e., each method exhibited technology- or tissue-specific performance bias), and no prior-knowledge classifiers performed well across data derived from PBMCs from any technology.
-Thus, we set out to benchmark Signac:

 ### CITE-seq PBMCs

-We found high agreement of Signac cell type annotations (generated using only gene expression data) with cell-type specific protein expression data in CITE-seq PBMCs, whether the data were analyzed with SPRING-Signac ([here](https://github.com/mathewchamberlain/SPRING_dev/)) or with Seurat-Signac ([here](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_CITEseq.html)), indicating that Signac identified immune cell phenotypes consistent with empirical data.
+We observed consistency of Signac cell type annotations (generated using only gene expression data) with cell-type specific protein expression data in CITE-seq PBMCs, whether the data were processed with SPRING ([in this vignette](https://github.com/mathewchamberlain/SPRING_dev/)) or with Seurat ([in this vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_CITEseq.html)), suggesting that Signac identified immune cell phenotypes consistent with the expected protein expression on the cell surface.

 ### Flow cytometry synovium

-Next, we found high agreement between cell types identified with flow cytometry and those generated by Signac.
+We used scRNA-seq data from human synovium with cell types identified with flow cytometry to evaluate the performance of Signac, and another automatic annotation tool, SingleR, [in this vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_AMP_RA.html).

 ### PBMCs technology benchmarking

 <!-- ROADMAP -->
 ## Roadmap